camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/100-modeler/custom-task.html.md

 The utility `PluginConstants` provides reusable utilities such as the implementation of the custom task check as well as the task name.

 ### Activation of the extension

-The behavior shipped with a custom task provider will automatically activate whenever `ICustomTaskProvider#appliesTo(EObject)` returns true.
-This means, that our implementation `MyCustomTaskProvider` activates for all objects of type `ServiceTask` that have a `class` property set to `com.mycompany.services.MyService` (cf. `PluginConstants#isMyCustomTask(EObject)`).
+The behavior shipped with a custom task provider will automatically activate whenever `ICustomTaskProvider#appliesTo(EObject)` returns as true.
+This means that our implementation `MyCustomTaskProvider` activates for all objects of type `ServiceTask` that have a `class` property set to `com.mycompany.services.MyService` (cf. `PluginConstants#isMyCustomTask(EObject)`).

-In other words: It is all plain old BPMN 2.0 with camunda extensions and any service task with the XML definition like
+In other words: It is all plain old BPMN 2.0 with camunda extensions and any service task with an XML definition like

 ```xml
 <serviceTask camunda:class="com.mycompany.services.MyService" />
 ```

-will be recognized as a custom task once opened with the camunda Modeler and our plug-in installed.
+will be recognized as a custom task once opened with the camunda Modeler and our installed plug-in.

 ## Adding a Property Tab

-To show a special property section for a custom task we must implement the method `ICustomTaskProvider#getTabSection()`.
+To show a special property section for a custom task, we must implement the method `ICustomTaskProvider#getTabSection()`.
 The method must return an instance of `ISection` that gets added to the property tabs for a task.

 Add the following lines to our `MyCustomTaskProvider` class: